The Petit Basset Griffon Vendéen: A French Charmer with a Unique Heritage

 Do Griffon Dogs Smell?

-One common question about Griffon dogs, including the Petit Basset Griffon Vendéen, is whether they have a strong odor due to their distinctive coats.
+One common question about Griffon dogs, including the Petit Basset Griffon Vendéen, is whether they have a strong odour due to their distinctive coats.
 While the rough, dense coat of the PBGV may trap scents during outdoor adventures, they are generally not considered to be a particularly smelly breed.
-Regular grooming and bathing can help keep their coat clean and minimize any potential odor.
+Regular grooming and bathing can help keep their coat clean and minimise any potential odour.

 Are Petit Basset Griffon Vendéen Rare?